-McDonald’s McRib is a polarizing sandwich, but for its fans, it is gift from… the MILITARY?!
+McDonald’s McRib is a polarizing sandwich, but for its fans, it is a gift from… the MILITARY?!
 It’s fast food history time!

 Whether you’re a fan of the McRib or not, this fun look at the sandwich’s history will keep you entertained and teach you a little something at the same time.
-(Now, if you’ll excuse me, this video has made me desperate and I need to go figure out how to make a subpar version at home!)
+(Now, if you’ll excuse me, this video has made me desperate, and I need to go figure out how to make a subpar version at home!)